• Air date: 25 Oct '23 6 episodes

 Uncover what happens when archaeologists study a skeleton found with an iron nail through its heel bone, suggesting the person was the victim of crucifixion in Roman-occupied Britain.
 Only one other skeleton with evidence of crucifixion has ever been found in the world.
 Who was he?
 What was life in Roman Britain like?
 And why did he receive such a gruesome punishment?

 • 3.
-Princes in the Tower
+The Princes in the Tower

 22 Nov '23